aosabook/500lines/ci/chapter.rst

 ````

-The 'dispatch_tests' function is used to find an available test runner from the pool of registered runners.
-If one is available, it will send a 'runtest' message to it with the commit ID.
+The `dispatch_tests` function is used to find an available test runner from the pool of registered runners.
+If one is available, it will send a `runtest` message to it with the commit ID.
 If none are currently available, it will wait 2 seconds and repeat this process.
-Once dispatched, it logs which commit ID is being tested by which test runner in the 'dispatched_commits' variable.
-If this commit ID is in the 'pending_commits' variable, then it will remove it from this list, since it was successfully re-dispatched.
+Once dispatched, it logs which commit ID is being tested by which test runner in the `dispatched_commits` variable.
+If this commit ID is in the `pending_commits` variable, then it will remove it from this list, since it was successfully re-dispatched.

 ````python
 def dispatch_tests(server, commit_id):